addisonElliott/SCIC/README.md

 The script will finish running and then a schematic window will appear.
 You can double click on any of the blocks in the hierarchy to view a schematic for them.
 Below are some screenshots showing some of the capabilities that this synthesis contains.

 See the results section for screenshots of what you **should** see for this step.
-TODO: Link here
+TODO: Link here Don't forget to run Post-Synthesis simulation to verify the synthesis is working correctly.

 TODO: Images here